Telge Park, Charming Neighborhood Park in Cypress, Texas

 Sam Houston Bicentennial 1793-1993

-As you can tell from the photos above, there is a nice little playground for children as well as picnic tables and barbecue grills.
+As you can tell from the photos below, there is a pretty little playground for children as well as picnic tables and barbecue grills.
 A good friend of ours has often taken his grandchildren there to share some quality time mixed with outdoor fun.
-Restrooms and water fountains are provided.
+Restrooms and water fountains are on site.

-The trail is natural and if one is lucky, birds, deer and other animals can be spotted.
-Dogs are allowed in this park if kept on leashes.
-Arrows are provided to keep one on the trail path.
+The trail is natural, and if one is lucky, birds, deer, and other animals can be spotted.
+Dogs can visit this park if kept on leashes.
+Arrows are provided to prevent one from missing the rustic trail path.